bengrunfeld/expack/README.md

 I am using Prettier, and a Node.js profile for ESLint.
 Both plugins I use required upgrading to ESLint 6 (see above).
 Feel free to ditch this poart of the changes as they are highly subjective.

+## Security vulnerability changes

+### serialize-javascript and discontinued uglify-webpack-lugin

+The original expack repository has a security vulnerability through using the uglify-webpack-plugin which depends on a vulnerable version of serialise-javascript. uglify-webpack-plugin is discontinued, and an alternative should be used: terser-webpack-plugin.
+This updated version of expack-boilerplate makes use of the alternative, removing the vulnerability entirely.